AdairLi2504/edinburgh-festivals-data-hackathon-2025/README.md

 1. Code the python scripts to analyse data provided about the topics we interested, then generate the sheets on the [output](https://github.com/AdairLi2504/edinburgh-festivals-data-hackathon-2025/tree/main/output).
 2. Use the sheets to generate in the previous step to draw the diagrams.
-3. Adjust the diagrams to make them more clear and compose a report.
+3. Adjust the diagrams to make them more readable and compose a report.

 ## Report